Institute of Mechatronic Systems Institute

 2023

-Since Prof. Seel joined, the lectures on Dynamic Systems and Data and AI-driven Methods in Engineering have been adopted and newly introduced, respectively.
+Since the arrival of Prof. Seel, the lectures on Dynamic Systems and Data and AI-driven Methods in Engineering have been introduced and newly devepoled.
 These lectures expand the institute's curriculum and strengthen student education in modern and future-oriented topics in the field of mechatronics.